stone-monkeys/platform-team-configs/docs/best-practices.md

 - Validate your config after overrides using the CircleCI CLI.
 - Do not commit secrets or sensitive data to configs.
 - Follow naming conventions and keep job steps clear and concise.
 - Reach out to the Platform Team for support or questions.
+- Clone the repo locally to start work

+- Install the CircleCI VS Code extension to:
+  - Get inline config validation and linting
+  - View pipelines without leaving the editor

+- Your developers can then leverage the MCP Server from within the IDE:
+  - Retrieves detailed failure logs from CircleCI builds
+  - You can execute and test config changes directly from your dev environment
+  - Makes iterating on pipelines fast
+  - You can find flaky tests
+  - You can get the latest pipeline status